-Puella Magi Madoka Magica: Gen Urobuchi has outright stated that, while the series has her name in the title, Madoka is actually meant to be a supporting character, and the true protagonist is Sayaka.
+Puella Magi Madoka Magica: While the series was running, Gen Urobuchi outright stated that, while the series has her name in the title, Madoka is actually meant to be a supporting character, and the true protagonist is Sayaka.
 This is not entirely true.
 While Sayaka is the most traditionally heroic character, Madoka remains the primary viewpoint for the majority of the series.
-It should be noted though, that Homura acts as a very active Deuteragonist.
+Once the series was over he admitted that in reality Homura is more accurately the real protagonist.

 In Texhnolyze, while the story is focused on Ichise, Onishi and Shinji have greater impact on the story.

 Nanoha from Magical Girl Lyrical Nanoha is one of these, when you think about it.
-All four of the seasons so far have been focused on the characters she's affecting herself - Fate in the first season, the Wolkenritter/Hayate in A's, the Forwards and Vivio in Striker(s) and Tohma and Lili in Force - leaving her development somewhat more subdued.
-Vivid has her almost exclusively in the mentor role.
+All four of the seasons so far have been focused on the characters she's affecting herself - Fate in the first season, the Wolkenritter/Hayate in A's, the Forwards and Vivio in StrikerS and Tohma and Lili in Force - leaving her development somewhat more subdued.
+Magical Girl Lyrical Nanoha ViVid has her almost exclusively in the mentor role.

 Sakuragi from Slam Dunk.
 He is definitely the main character of the story, with his development becoming more and more important to the plot.
 However, Rukawa and Akagi fit the hero mold better, as the Team Ace and Captain respectively.
 They are often the ones who carry the team.